 The Lone Entry of the Sega Genesis

 Castlevania: Bloodlines plays very much like the classic Castlevania games, but its control scheme comes closest to that of Rondo of Blood.
 John and Eric can easily jump onto stairways as well as jump off.

 John fights with a whip, which can be upgraded three times instead of the usual two.
 By holding the attack button, you can use a powered attack.
 John can also whip diagonally and downward (mid-air), giving him some limited flexibility.
 But the one thing that sets him apart is that he can whip the ceiling and use it as a swing.
 This is necessary to know how to do to clear some stages.

 Eric fights with a spear, which is slightly faster than the whip and has longer range.
 While on the ground, Eric can attack in multiple directions.
 And when he jumps, he can perform a downward thrust attack.
-He can also perform this spinning lance attack while on the ground, but I find it rather useless and difficult to perform correctly.
+He can also perform this spinning lance attack while on the ground, though it involves using a tricky button combination for it to work.
 And finally, Eric can crouch for a short time to power a super-jumping move.